r-anime/misato/CONTRIBUTING.md

 We welcome help from the community!
 Issues are accepted for questions, bug reports, and feature requests; pull requests are accepted for bugfixes and new features.
 Please make an issue for any new features before dedicating the time to writing a PR.

+## Getting started

+Fork the repo, clone it to your computer, and check [the README's "Usage" section](/README.md#usage) for notes on getting the project up and running.
+From there, you're ready to start making your changes.

 ## Scope

 something something feature creep bad

 ## Code style

 The project has an ESLint configuration that works on both JS and Vue files.

-Lint your PR before submitting; consider configuring your editor to auto-fix ESLint issues when saving files.
+Lint your code with `yarn lint` (or `yarn lint-fix` to use ESLint's auto-fixing behavior) before submitting.
+You might consider configuring your editor to auto-fix ESLint issues when saving files.

 ## Architecture